 - December graduates are eligible to apply for the award in the academic year in which they graduate.

 - The student who is awarded the Chairs Award may also receive other awards in the same year, e.g., Fulbright or Departmental Awards.

-Nominated students will be notified by their Department Chair and by a letter from the Academic Services office explaining the rules for application.
+Nominated students will be notified by their Department Chair and by an email from the Academic Services office explaining the rules for application.

 1. a brief narrative about the direction of the student's artwork and how travel to a specific location is necessary to support it.

 2. an itinerary and an itemized budget with amounts for travel, lodging, food, etc.

 3. 10 digital images (800 x 800 pixels max)

 no more than 3 minutes of media, including video, animation, sound and/or interactive work (.mov, .mp3, or .mp4 formatted)